HS-IRBs News - July 2011

 - Clarification that changes to the original study can be made as part of the replacement study, but cannot be implemented until the replacement study is approved or a change of protocol has been approved for the original study.

 New ARROW FAQ: Utilizing the Study Workspace to Find Study Specific Information in ARROWThe ARROW helpline receives a lot of questions from study teams regarding the status of submissions in ARROW.
 A new ARROW FAQ has been developed to help study teams use the study workspace to check on a submission's status, which IRB staff reviewer is assigned to the submission, and whether reviewer notes have been successfully responded to.
-Please see the full FAQ for more information: Document 19295 is unavailable at this time.
+Please see the full FAQ for more information: [Link for document 19295 is unavailable at this time.]

 Using the Edit External Personnel Access Activity in ARROW